American Roulette: All You Need to Know

-American Roulette is a popular casino game that has been enjoyed by players for many years, and unsurprisingly, American Roulette has established itself as one of the most beloved and widely played casino games on the planet.
-You can play American roulette online or in person at any roulette table around the world, from Macau to Vegas.
+American Roulette is a popular casino game devised from standard roulette that has been enjoyed by players for many years.
+This variation has established itself as one of the most beloved and widely played casino games on the planet.

 The American Roulette wheel consists of 38 numbered slots, including numbers 1 to 36, a single zero (0), and a double zero (00).
 The slots are coloured red and black, except for the 0 and 00, which are green.